 So then the Lord Jesus, after he spoke to them, was taken up into heaven and took his seat at the right hand of God.
 But they went forth and preached everywhere, while the Lord worked with them and confirmed the word through accompanying signs.

-The front page image is a detail from “The Ascension” by Pietro Perugino, c.
-1495-98, currently on display in the Museum of Fine Arts in Lyon, France.
-Via Wikimedia Commons.
+The front-page image is a detail from “The Ascension of Christ” by Pietro Perugino, c.
+1495-98, on display at the Musée des Beaux-Arts de Lyon, Lyon, France.
+Via WikiArt.

 “Sunday Reflection” is a regular feature, looking at the specific readings used in today’s Mass in Catholic parishes around the world.
 The reflection represents only my own point of view, intended to help prepare myself for the Lord’s day and perhaps spark a meaningful discussion.
 Previous Sunday Reflections from the main page can be found here.